CoreyCBurton/Homelab/README.md

 - [pfSense setup](https://github.com/CoreyCBurton/Homelab/blob/main/pfSense_Setup.md)

 # The reason behind this project
-This homelab allows me to practice for certifications like the CCNA and can hosts future projects. it was a great learning experience.
+This homelab allows me to practice for certifications like the CCNA and can hosts future projects.

 # Topology of the homelab
 <img src="https://github.com/CoreyCBurton/Homelab/blob/main/Pictures/HomeLab_Toplogy_1.11.22.jpg" width="500" height="800">